When Pigs Fly -

 in a logical way, and here we are."

-When Pigs Fly Pizzeria: a welcoming pizzeria, restaurant and
+When Pigs Fly Pizzeria: a welcoming wood fired pizzeria restaurant and

 Pepperoni pizza from When Pigs Fly Pizzeria in Kittery.